“For with the judgment you pronounce you will be judged, and with the measure you use it will be measured to you.”

 This is typical of what we might call the “Christian outrage culture” (a weaponized form of progressive Christianity) where, like the secular one, apologies are never enough.
 There are always calls for the person to be fired regardless of their repentance, often by constantly calling into question the genuineness of their repentance.
 They didn’t say exactly what you wanted to hear, therefore it can’t be valid repentance.
 This is not Biblical accountability per Matthew 18:15, especially in this case where it is not even clear that a moral wrong took place.

-I’m not surprised that there are unbelievers who will use every indiscretion and error as a foothold to discredit a Christian minister or evangelist, but I am surprised that there are Christians who are so quick to believe it and to cooperate with it.
+I’m not surprised that there are non-Christians who will use every indiscretion and error as a foothold to discredit a Christian minister or evangelist, but I am surprised that there are Christians who are so quick to believe it and to cooperate with it.
 It is worth asking why Christians have taken these claims seriously.
-After all, one does not take seriously claims by every unbeliever who believes that an evangelist is dishonest ( I’m sure there are many of those), or every person who has some grievance or personal dispute with a prominent Christian minister.
+After all, one does not take seriously claims by every non-Christian who believes that an evangelist is dishonest ( I’m sure there are many of those), or every person who has some grievance or personal dispute with a prominent Christian minister.
 As a result, this post is addressed primarily to Christians who know of these allegations.
-I will be appealing to Christian morality and the Bible, but the rest should be accessible to unbelievers as well.
+I will be appealing to Christian morality and the Bible, but the rest should be accessible to non-Christians as well.

 The Sin of Partiality and Christian Outrage Culture